HackTJ/live/docs/deployment/self-hosted.md

 1. Clone the Live repository and enter the directory: `git clone https://github.com/HackTJ/live ~/live && cd ~/live`
 2. Prepare the secrets files. (two options)
-    -   `docker-compose exec django poetry run python manage.py createsecrets`
+    -   `docker compose exec django poetry run python manage.py createsecrets`
     -   manually create the files
-        1.  copy the template: `cp ./compose/secrets/debug/*.txt ./compose/secrets/production`
+        1.  copy the template: `cp ./compose/secrets/development/*.txt ./compose/secrets/production`
         2.  update the secrets.
 All files in the [`./compose/secrets`](./compose/secrets) directory are configurable.
 You can generate secrets using something like `cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1`
-3. Spin up the instance: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up` and grab a cup of coffee or something as the system initializes.
+3. Spin up the instance: `./start_live prod` and grab a cup of coffee or something as the system initializes.
 Once that's all started, the next step is to set up the webserver.

 ##### Nginx Setup